explodinglabs/iko/README.md

 ## Overview

-Ply extends [Sqitch](https://sqitch.org/) adding templates and commands to make the creation of migrations simple.
-For example to create a table named `task` in the `api` schema, you'd type `ply create-table api task`.
+Ply extends the [Sqitch](https://sqitch.org/) Docker image, adding templates and commands to make creating common migrations simple.
+For example, to create a table named `task` in the `api` schema, you'd type `ply create-table api task`.

 All Sqitch commands are also available, such as `ply sqitch deploy`.

 ## Installation